nehalkhan2410/General/JavaScript/Console.md

 <img src="./images/Console_with_Styles.png" alt="Console with Styles" style="width:60%;padding:0 20%;"/>

-- If you wan't to explore more about what `console` can offer you use `console.log(console)` to see all those methods, and you can dive deeper to know what each one of them can do.
+- If you want to explore more about what `console` can offer you use `console.log(console)` to see all those methods, and you can dive deeper to know what each one of them can do.

 ```javascript
 console.log(console);